This post may contain affiliate links. Learn more.

 - Perfect for men and women who work outside

 - Some reviewers say it feels a bit small in the waist

-The cold is often relentless when you work in an outdoor setting, or anytime when you’re outside for extended periods during the winter.
-But Carharrt has you covered with a superior pair of thermal underwear that keeps you the cold out and you dry.
+The cold is often relentless when you work in an outdoor setting, as well as any time you’re outside for extended periods during the winter, but Carharrt has you covered with a superior pair of thermal underwear that keeps the cold out and you dry.

 It could seem a bit blasphemous to not include a Fruit of the Loom product in any review of men’s undergarments.
 However, we don’t feel the need to include any iconic brand in our lists if their products don’t measure up.

-But we can confidently say that the classic Fruit of the Loom Basic Cotton Brief is worthy of our attention, just as it is for millions of satisfied customers over the years.
+But we can confidently say that the classic Fruit of the Loom Basic Cotton Brief is worthy of our attention, just as it has been for millions of satisfied customers over the years.